chef-boneyard/audit/README.md

 The audit cookbook needs to be configured for each node where the `chef-client` runs.
 The `audit` cookbook can be reused for all nodes, all node-specific configuration is done via Chef attributes.

+### InSpec Gem Installation

+Beginning with version 3.x of the `audit` cookbook, the cookbook will first check to see if InSpec is already installed.
+If it is, it will not attempt to install it.
+Future releases of the Chef omnibus package are expected to include InSpec so this will reduce audit run times and also ensure that Chef users in air-gapped or firewalled environments can still use the `audit` cookbook without requiring gem mirrors, etc.

+Also beginning with version 3.x of the `audit` cookbook, the default version of the InSpec gem to be installed (if it isn't already installed) is the latest version.
+Prior versions of the `audit` cookbook were version-locked to `inspec` version 1.15.0.

+To install a different version of the InSpec gem, or to force installation of the gem, set the `node['audit']['inspec_version']` attribute to the version you wish to be installed.

 ### Upload cookbook to Chef Server

 The `audit` cookbook is available at [Chef Supermarket](https://supermarket.chef.io/cookbooks/audit).
 This allows you to reuse your existing workflow for managing cookbooks in your runlist.